jkelaty/course-scheduling/README.md

-# Course Scheduling using Constraint Satisfaction
+# Course Scheduling Using Constraint Satisfaction